-¶ 4 Leave a comment on paragraph 4 0 MLA members can submit essays and ideas for future iterations of the volume as well as upload drafts of their own work to the DLS Anthology group on MLA Commons.
-If you are interested in submitting a full paper, please read the call for papers and send your essay by 15 June 2016 to the editors at email@example.com.
+¶ 2 Leave a comment on paragraph 2 0 MLA members can submit essays and ideas for future iterations of the volume and can upload drafts of their own work to the DLS Anthology group on MLA Commons.
+To submit, please read the call for papers and send your essay to the editors at email@example.com.

 Matthias Bauer, Eberhard Karls University Tübingen, Germany